 Once the cryptographic key is set, the locking knob at the right side

-has to be pulled out again in order to engage the wheels again.
+has to be pulled out in order to engage the rotors again.

 The machine is now ready for operation.

 The main mode of operation is selected by means of a